samdturner/BetterNote/README.md

 [weburl]: https://www.better-note.com/

 ## Concept

-BetterNote is a note-taking app (inspired by Evernote's web app) that allows users to create rich content (notes), organize those notes, and easily find notes via search, tags,  and notebooks.
-Users can share notes via a unique URL.
-The overall design is minimalistic with rich user feedback when navigating the site.
-Optimized for Chrome web browser.

-Designed and built within a 2-week time period.
+BetterNote is a clone of Evernote that uses a javascript library (quill.js) to allow users to create notes which are saved in the cloud.
+These notes can be organized into notebooks and tagged based on subject matter.
+This project was built in a two week time period.

+Credit: The design of the share url page and the decision to use quill.js was based on QuiqNote: https://github.com/th11/QuiqNote

 ## Key Features
+- Notes are automatically saved on every 10 keystrokes for enhanced user experience
-- Create notes and Notebooks
+- Create notes and notebooks
 - Assign one or many tags to notes
-- Search for notes
+- Search for notes based on any string in the title or content
-- Share notes via a unique URL
+- Share notes via public URL
-- Sortable notes
+- Sortable notes (date or title)
 - Infinite scrolling for long lists
-- Notes are automatically saved on every 10 keystrokes for enhanced user experience

 ## Technical Highlights
 - Used prototypal inheritance to extend the methods of two backbone view objects across multiple classes to keep code DRY (details below)